fiksn/gossiper/README.md

 ## Goal

-The current goal of this tool is to determine whether a lightning node has connectivity issues just by listening to gossip messages.
+Current goal of this tool is to determine whether a lightning node has connectivity issues just by listening to gossip messages.

 Trick is that peers disable their channel with a node as soon as TCP connection breaks.
 So if more than n (configurable threshold) nodes disable a channel with a specific node we can tell with a high probability that it is unavailable.
 All without sending a single probe packet to the target.